HarryWil/pawsandpixels/README.md

 - Ensure all dependencies below are installed
 - All code is present in .py files or.ipynb files.
 - .py files may be directly imported using Python, but the files can be opened and the code copied/pasted into a console.
 All required imports are stated in the code.
+- Ensure to download the required files referred to in the code found in this GitHub and adjust the calls to the file appropriately.
 - For GPU access, use of the GPU Cloud, Hex, is available for students and staff at the University of Bath.
 For instructions on setting this up, please use the following link: https://hex.cs.bath.ac.uk/wiki
 - Limited GPU access is also available for free using Google Colab (easier option)